DiggsAsura/krock/README.md

 ashes and reached out to have a homepage made.
 As of yet, no real pointers, but i'm at least prepping a repo for it.

+Site should mainly focus around upcomig arrangements.

+Might need/want a small backend to add stuff to the program page, and/or general info page.